SilviaSaverino/Reader-s-angle-Back-End/README.md

 If a duplicate like for the review and user is detected, a serializers.ValidationError is raised with the detail message "Review already liked by the user.
 Possible duplicate."
 The duplication is checked by catching the IntegrityError exception.

 # API Views
+API views are an essential component of building web applications and services that expose data and functionality through an API (Application Programming Interface).
+In the context of Django, API views are used to define how data is accessed, manipulated, and presented in a web API.

+In this project, the API views have been designed and implemented to handle specific resources such as posts, reviews, likes, etc. Each API view has its own set of actions and permissions defined to meet the specific requirements of the application.

 ## PostList API View:
 The PostList API view allows for listing all posts or creating a new post if the user is logged in.
 It is implemented as a ListCreateAPIView from the Django generics module.